Closure of all non-essential venues

 Hollywood on Soi Phettrakun announced the temporarily closure of all its activities because of the new outbreak of Covid-19 in and around Pattaya.
 We will keep you up-to-date.

-The FamilyMart outlets on Soi Phettrakul (Soi 1, opposite Big C) and in the corner to Soi 1 at the Rose Bay Resort closed without giving reasons.
+The FamilyMart outlet on Soi Phettrakul (Soi 1, opposite Big C) closed without giving reasons.
 We will keep you up-to-date.

 Indian Garden demolished